 About Windows Explorer

 Windows Explorer, known as File Explorer in Windows 10, is an essential Windows built-in tool that allows users to access files and folders conveniently.
-It provides a precise and targeted graphical user interface to help users access, browse, and navigate, all the drives, files, and folders in their WIndows computer.
+It provides a precise and targeted graphical user interface to help users access, browse, and navigate all their Windows computers' drives, files, and folders.
 It is an important system component of the Windows Operating System.

 So, here is the basic information about Windows Explorer: